Kubernetes Policy Comparison: OPA/Gatekeeper vs Kyverno

 - Generation and syncing ability is unique and allows new use cases

 - Quick time to value and high degree of flexibility

-- Highly complex policy generally not possible since no programming language is exposed, or may require external processing
+- Highly complex policy may not be possible since no programming language is exposed, or may require external processing

 - Young, still largely unproven due to lower establishment